Aria427/Blog/README.md

 draft (optional)
 summary (optional)
 images (optional)
-authors (optional list which should correspond to the file names in `data/authors`.
-Uses `default` if none is specified) layout (optional list which should correspond to the file names in `data/layouts`) canonicalUrl (optional, canonical url for the post for SEO)
+layout (optional list which should correspond to the file names in `data/layouts`) canonicalUrl (optional, canonical url for the post for SEO)
 ```